Residence permits – statistics on authorisations to reside and work

 A reference to other linked statistics is also included in the analyses for a wider assessment of these two specific application procedures (see the section Data sources for a summary of different methodologies).

 Single procedure for non-EU citizens to reside and work in the EU

-Based on the EU Single Permit Directive, a single permit consists of a combined title encompassing both the right to residence and work within a single administrative act based on a common set of rights for third-country workers legally residing in an EU Member State.
-Single permit is not as such a permit but rather a single procedure and a set of rights that apply to:
+Based on the EU Single Permit Directive, a single permit consists of a combined title encompassing both the right to reside and work within a single administrative act based on a common set of rights for third-country workers legally residing in an EU Member State.
+The Single Permit is not as such a permit but rather a single procedure and a set of rights that apply to:

 (a) third-country nationals who apply to reside in a Member State for the purpose of work;

 (b) third-country nationals who have been admitted to a Member State for purposes other than work in accordance with Union or national law, who are allowed to work and who hold a residence permit;